kon-ham/kon-ham.github.io/_posts/2022-05-22-a-review-of-kung-fu-hustle.md

 As Sing approaches the locked gate that holds 'The Beast', he envisions the hallway flooded with a river of blood.
 Plague creatures inhabit the hallway space.
 He knows there is a crossing of the Rubicon moment when he unlocks the gate.

 Sometimes we are our own worst enemies.
 Sometimes the worst mistakes in our lives are the ones we willingly make and in doing so, our decisions and actions give birth to a monstrosity.
+Sometimes the worst enemies in our lives are the ones we unleash ourselves.

 ## Though The Beast is our greatest enemy, we must learn to make control it and to make it a servant to ourselves
 In the climax of the movie, Sing defeats 'The Beast' and though he could easily kill 'The Beast' but he chooses to spare his life.
 The Beat, seeing a glimpse of the Sun shining upon Sing, breaks down in tears and falls on his knees, calling Sing 'master'.